HimanshuJuneja/GoBeer/README.md

 # GoBeer
 GoBeer will show the list of beers and its details.

-GoBeer is a sample iOS App assignment developed in order to utilize the public APIs for Beers and display a list of all beer.
+GoBeer is a sample iOS App developed in order to utilize the public APIs for Beers and display a list of all beer.
 User can view list of Beers and also can view their beer details .
 This app also provides the details for the beer such as Beer Tagline, Deescription,Volume and its alcohal content(Alcohol by Volume).